watson-developer-cloud/assistant-with-discovery-openwhisk/README.md

 9. Click **Delivery Pipeline** to watch your build.
 (This may take over ~10 minutes)
 10. Return to the Toolchain page once your build completes
 11. Click **View App**
+> :warning: The 'Deploy to Bluemix' button is meant to be run **once** on your account.
+If you would like to redeploy the pipeline script, or rebuild the entire app, you should delete your Conversation and Discovery service instances, and the OpenWhisk package that the script creates.

 ## Run Locally